Judge Melinda Young

 Depositions are not to be marked as an exhibit since they become part of the court file.
 Exhibits to the deposition may be marked as exhibits in evidence.
 Otherwise, all unattached exhibits in a deposition should be stapled or secured inside the back cover of the deposition.

 Judge Young’s court is paperless.
-Please use the Clerk’s Office e-working copies service or submit your working copies on a flash drive or CD.
+Please use the Clerk’s Office e-working copies service, provide a sharefile link, or submit your working copies on a flash drive or CD.
 The flash drive or CD should be delivered to the Judges’ Mailroom, C-203, with Judge Young’s name and the case information clearly marked.

 Digitally Recorded Courtroom

 The court proceedings in Department 6 are recorded by FTR Gold equipment which digitally records all proceedings.
-You will need to submit a completed CD Request Form to the Clerk’s Office.
+If you are requesting a copy of a recording, you will need to submit a completed CD Request Form to the Clerk’s Office.
 If the parties are requesting a court reporter for a hearing/trial, please notify the bailiff as soon as possible.

 Please notify the court immediately if your case settles or you need to strike a motion.